edsu/wikistream/README.md

     http://localhost:3000/

+If you would like wikistream to run on port 80 you can bless node to bind to port 80 with setcap, e.g.

+    sudo setcap 'cap_net_bind_service=+ep' /opt/node/bin/node

 An Upstart script is included, which you should be able to install and use.
 Just make sure that you edit it so that they really point at where you have installed node and checked out the wikistream code.